craftercms/studio/README.md

 ### Database & Configuration

-When there is a change in the database (structure or conent) there are two requirements:
+When there is a change in the database (structure or content) there are two requirements:

 1. Update the [SQL create script](https://github.com/craftercms/studio/blob/develop/src/main/resources/crafter/studio/database/createDDL.sql)
 2. Add an SQL upgrade script in the [database folder](https://github.com/craftercms/studio/tree/develop/src/main/resources/crafter/studio/database)